axelhahn/class-htpasswd/docs/30_Usage/30_Configure_htaccess.md

 ## Introduction

-After genrateing a htpasswd file and/ or a htgroup file you need to add some configuration to your webserver to use them.
+After generating a htpasswd file and/ or a htgroup file you need to add some configuration to your webserver to use them.

 In the apache Httpd there are 2 common methods: